selfcommunity/developers-doc/docs/apireference/v2/account/create_an_account.md

 ---
-sidebar_label: Create
+sidebar_label: Create an account
 sidebar_position: 1
-title: Create
+title: Create an account
 ---

-Creates a new user account
+Create a new user account

 :::info